Skip to content Skip to footer

 But there’s another even more cunning way they spread fake news.
 Let’s take a look at this example:

 Yes, this quote has been attributed to Bill Gates and has spread all over the Internet.
 But, it only talks about Bitcoin, and in particular the technology behind it.
-It has nothing to do with Crypto Engine.
+It has nothing to do with the Crypto Engine trading software nor any kind of automatic trading.

 They are effectively lying here by association.
 They want you to think that because Bill Gates thinks Bitcoin tech is revolutionary, it means that he also supports Crypto Engine.
 And there is zero evidence of that.

 But they do not stop there.
-They have also stated that their crypto bot has been reviewed more than 20.000 times on Trustpilot, which is ridiculous.
+They have also stated that their crypto trading platform has been reviewed more than 20.000 times on Trustpilot, which is ridiculous.

 And also easily verifiable.